 There are no adequate and well-controlled studies on the use of the drug in pregnancy or breastfeeding.
 Therefore, the medicine should only be used in case of need, under the direct supervision of the doctor, after evaluating the expected benefit to the mother in relation to the possible risk to the fetus or infant.

 This medicine does not require any special storage conditions.

 No interactions with other medicaments or other types have been reported.

-Excessive doses can cause abdominal pain and diarrhea; consequent losses of liquids and electrolytes must be replaced.
-See also the information in section 4.4 - «Special warnings and precautions for use» regarding the abuse of laxatives.
+Excessive doses can cause abdominal pain and diarrhea; consequent losses of fluids and electrolytes must be replaced.
+See also what is reported in section 4.4 - «Special warnings and precautions for use» regarding the abuse of laxatives.

 100 ml of solution contain: active ingredients: monosodium phosphate monohydrate 16 g; disodium phosphate heptahydrate 6 g.
 Excipients with known effect: methyl para-hydroxybenzoate and sodium benzoate.
 For a full list of excipients, see section 6.1.